maddymakesgames/celeste_rs/README.md

 Native versions will be found [here](https://github.com/maddymakesgames/celeste_rs/releases).

 If you would like to compile a native version yourself you will need [the rust compiler](https://www.rust-lang.org/learn/get-started).<br>
-The gui library we use, [egui](https://github.com/emilk/egui), requires that extra libraries be installed on linux.
+The gui library we use, [egui](https://github.com/emilk/egui), also requires that extra libraries be installed on linux.
 On debian based distros you can install them with this command:<br>
 `
 sudo apt-get install libxcb-render0-dev libxcb-shape0-dev libxcb-xfixes0-dev libxkbcommon-dev libssl-dev
 `